bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 The composite file is subsequently loaded on the front-end of the generated website using a normal script tag, and so in the case the alert message would appear on initial page load!

-To recap on loading front-end depencies, all you need to do is include the `bit-docs-generate-html` plugin for your website project (almost every `bit-docs` enabled website will want to include this plugin, unless you create your own primary generator plugin), and then simply register the values of your plugin's `package.json` as shown for the `html` hook, making sure to point `main` to a file contianing a `module.exports` with the code you want to run on the front end!
+To recap on loading front-end depencies, all you need to do is include the `bit-docs-generate-html` plugin for your website project (almost every `bit-docs` enabled website will want to include this plugin, unless you create your own primary generator plugin), and then simply register the values of your plugin's `package.json` for the `html` hook, making sure to point `main` to a file contianing a `module.exports` with the code you want to run on the front-end!

-##### Adding Less
+#### Adding Less

 If your plugin needs to add some styling to the front-end of the generated website, you can do so by requiring a Less file in the `main` file mentioned above.